FezVrasta/yarn-plugin-workspace-lockfile/README.md

 **EXPERIMENTAL!**

 > [!NOTE]
-> This work adds support for Yarn 4.x
+> This fork adds support for Yarn 4.x

 ## Usage: